620.1 General (MUTCD Chapter 3A)

 Standard.
 On the final lift of resurfacing projects and on all new pavements, all pavement marking will be provided by contract.
 On surface treatment projects, all pavement marking will be provided by MoDOT.

 Standard.
-All permanent marking materials shall be installed in accordance with the manufacture's recommendations.
+All permanent marking materials shall be installed in accordance with the manufacturer's recommendations.
 Durable pavement markings, such as epoxy, used for lane lines shall be installed in a groove.

 Guidance.
 For road segments with different pavement types less than 1,000 ft. long, such as a concrete bridge deck surrounded by asphalt, the pavement marking type for the surrounding pavement should be continued through the segment and contrast marking would not be required on the bridge deck.